 As part of our service, we will even provide you with a handy list of products and foodstuffs which your dog has shown no reaction to, enabling you to have a convenient guide to the substances which are safe to use around them.
 This can help enormously in providing your pet with the best, most allergen-free environment possible.

 Testing your pooch is easy, affordable and fast.
 We aim to get your results back to you in just 4 weeks.
 So why not show your pet you care about their wellbeing, by getting them tested today?

+The report is online and interactive.
 Here is an example Dog Allergy Test Report:

 Food and Medication – Will They Affect the Results?

 The dog being tested should not be eating absolutely anything before the sample is collected, as this could adversely affect the test results.
 We therefore recommend that the sample be collected in the morning before eating.
 If this is not possible, we suggest that you wait as long as possible between meals before collecting the sample.

 In addition to food, there are also medications, such as antihistamines and steroids, which can affect the dog’s test results.
 For example, Apoquel, Benadryl, Cytopoint and Prednisone/Prednisolone suppress the immune system and will affect the test results.
 Therefore, your dog should not take antihistamines, anti-itch and anti-inflammatory drugs or steroid medications for 1-2 weeks before collecting his sample.

 Antibiotics such as Clavaseptin do not affect the test results.